jamescl604/MSCognitiveSpeechForVoiceAttack/Readme.md

 - (Optional) Ability to use **SSML** for fine-control of how the speech is synthesized
 - (Optional) Ability to **cache synthesized audio** outputs locally to avoid additional service calls
 - Automatic clean up of cached files (configurable expiration period)
+- Ability to override config options by using Voice Attack variables (i.e. MSCognitiveTextToSpeech.DefaultVoiceName)

 ## Dependencies